McCormick Day Program’s Modified Overnight Respite Reopening

 Client PPE Recommendations

 We ask that clients wear a surgical mask within the day program, with the exception of meals and periods of rest/sleep.
-Surgical or cloth masks are acceptable for clients.
-Surgical masks will be provided by the day program, if necessary.
+A new surgical mask will be provided by the day program upon arrival.

 Caregiver PPE Requirements